 The student charged with academic dishonesty may appeal the charge to the chair/ Associate Dean of the department/School in which the incident occurred, or the Vice President for Academic Affairs if the faculty member is also the department chair/ Associate Dean.
-The department chair/Associate Dean or the Vice President for Academic Affairs if the faculty member is also the department chair/Associate Dean, will investigate the facts and affirm or dismiss the charge.
+The department chair/Associate Dean or the Vice President for Academic Affairs if the faculty member is also the department chair/Associate Dean or the Vice President for Academic Affairs if the faculty member is also the department chair/Associate Dean, will investigate the facts and affirm or dismiss the charge.
 If the charge is affirmed, the penalty stands.